Bash Index : A - The 'A' Bash commands : description, flags and examples

 Create an alias :

-A temporary alias (will exist until the end of the session) :
+• a temporary alias (which will exist until the end of the session) :

 alias ll='ls -lh'